Aaron-Hsieh-0129/VVMex/docs/developer-guides/physics.md

 # Physics implementation

-Physics and parameterizations are assembled in `src/driver/Model.cpp` according to boolean flags in the JSON configuration.
-The dynamical core (`Dynamics::DynamicalCore`) always participates; optional components are constructed only when enabled.
+Use this page to see which component owns each parameterization and where it runs in `Model::run_step`.
+The dynamical core always participates; optional physics and forcing components are constructed from the case JSON.

 ## Components and toggles